 16 Nov Covington Divorce Attorney | TKG | Thanksgiving and Divorce

-It’s easy to wallow in self pity and with social media being a main part of our lives, it’s easy to look at our friends’ pictures and posts on the internet and compare our lives.
+It’s easy to wallow in self-pity and with social media being the main part of our lives, it’s easy to look at our friends’ pictures and posts on the internet and compare our lives.
 Make sure that you realize that these are just images and are most likely not showing the inner struggle they may be going through.
 You don’t post your sadness on the internet and others don’t either!

 Plan a Thanksgiving at Another Time